In this guide, I’ll teach you everything you need to know about Lojong meditation, a Buddhist practice in which we meditate on slogans.

 - Note that you can do this meditation with any of the Lojong slogans.
 I have selected one slogan, but you can find more options below.

 - Sit with good posture.
 Place your feet shoulder-width apart.
 Make sure your spine is in proper alignment.
 Gently lower your chin a little to elongate your neck.

 - Begin to breathe mindfully.
 Take a minimum of 25 mindful breaths to relax and focus your mind.

-- Bring to mind the Lojong Slogan.
-I have chosen the slogan “Maintain awareness of the preciousness of human life”, the slogan of Chekawa Yeshe Dorje.
+- Now think of the following sentence.
+The sentence is, “Maintain awareness of the preciousness of human life”.
+This is the slogan of Chekawa Yeshe Dorje.

 - Slowly repeat this slogan in your mind.
 Note that the way we repeat a slogan is different to how we repeat a mantra.
 With mantras, we focus on the sound.
-With slogans, we are intellectually contemplating the sentence.
+With slogans, we are intellectually contemplating the meaning of the words.

 - Continue meditating on the slogan for ten minutes, allowing ideas to flow through your mind, such that the slogan is guiding your innermost self.